WebAssembly/tool-conventions/Linking.md

 - `7 / WASM_COMDAT_INFO` - Specifies the COMDAT groups of associated linking
   objects, which are linked only once and all together.

+- `8 / WASM_SYMBOL_TABLE` - Specifies extra information about the symbols present
+  in the module.

 For `WASM_SYMBOL_TABLE` the following fields are present in the
 subsection: